 The OCP Implementation Strategy, approved by City Council in September 2013, identifies 174 different actions to achieve the OCP.
 For each action, the OCP Implementation Strategy lists the responsibility, funding status, time frame and how it supports other priorities of the organization.
 At the time the OCP Implementation Strategy was created, it was intended that the status of implementation actions be reported as part of future OCP Annual Reviews.
-In future OCP Annual Reviews, particularly at milestone years (i.e. approximately every five years as resources allow), staff can highlight outstanding or upcoming OCP implementation items to inform priority setting by Council in following years.
+Since that time, OCP implementation actions supporting the 2015-2018 Strategic Plan and 2016 Operational Plan have been (and will continue to be) reported on a quarterly basis.
+In future OCP Annual Reviews, particularly at milestone years (i.e. the Five-Year Monitoring Report), staff can highlight outstanding or upcoming OCP implementation items to inform priority setting by Council in following years.